Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling: Optimal pooling structure

 \item The attachment point and limit are functions of $p$, meaning that $d_{i}=d_{i}(p)$ and $l_{i}=l_{i}(p)$, $i=1,...,n$, which satisfy, for some $\xi>0$, that

 and for some $\lambda_{i}>1$,

 \end{itemize}

 In Model 1, all losses are heavy-tailed with the same tail index $\alpha$.
 We further assume that the losses may have different scales, captured by $\theta_{i}$, compared to the first loss distribution $\overline{F}_{1}(t)$.
 A larger scale $\theta_{i}$ means a higher tail probability of $X_{i}$ at the level $t$ compared to that of $X_{1}$.
-Under the assumptions (\ref{a1}) and (\ref{a2}), both $d_{i}(p)$ and $l_{i}(p)$ diverge to infinity as the confidence level $p$ approaches 1.
-For each loss $X_{i}$, its attachment point $d_{i}(p)$ is approximately $\xi$ times its benchmark risk $\mathrm{VaR}_{p}(X_{i})$.
+Under the assumptions (\ref{a1}) and (\ref{a2}), both attachment points $d_{i}(p)$ and limits $l_{i}(p)$ diverge to infinity as the level $p$ approaches 1, or equivalently as the benchmark risk $\mathrm{VaR}_{p}(X_{i})$ increases to infinity.
+More specifically, for each loss $X_{i}$, its attachment point $d_{i}(p)$ is assumed to be approximately $\xi$ times its benchmark risk $\mathrm{VaR}_{p}(X_{i})$.
 This multiplier is set to be the same for all losses.
-The limit $l_{i}(p)$ is $\lambda_{i}$ times $d_{i}(p)$.
-The multipliers $\lambda_i$'s are allowed to be different for each loss and will be optimally chosen for fixed levels of $\xi$ to achieve a Pareto optimal pool in Subsection \ref{optimal pool}.
+The limit $l_{i}(p)$ is then assumed to be approximately $\lambda_{i}$ times $d_{i}(p)$.
+The multipliers $\lambda_i$ are allowed to be different for each loss and will be optimally chosen for fixed levels of $\xi$ to achieve an asymptotically optimal pool in Subsection \ref{optimal pool}.

-Next, we obtain several relations that are helpful for further illustrating Model 1 and useful for establishing the proof of the main theorem in this subsection.
+Next, we obtain several relations that are helpful for further illustrating the implications of Model 1 and useful for establishing the proof of the main theorem in this subsection.

 \begin{lemma} Under Model 1, we have

 and

 \end{lemma}